ShEx

 • shex_format (shexc|shexj|turtle|ntriples,rdfxml|trig|n3|nquads|...): Default ShEx format (it can be overrided with the --schema-format option)

-• rdf_config_shex: (YAML record): Configuration in case the format is RDF, following the structure of RDF config files.
+• rdf_config_shex: (TOML record): Configuration in case the format is RDF, following the structure of RDF config files.

-The following YAML file can be an example:
+The following TOML file can be an example: